2017 Ozamiz police raid: Disputed statements

-The police statement of the raid incident have been disputed by the Parojinog family and its eyewitness:
+The police statement of the raid has been disputed by the Parojinog family and its eyewitness:

-Parojinog-Echavez said that the police "planted" the evidence of contraband that they seized, but the allegation was denied by de Guzman.
+Parojinog-Echavez said that the police "planted" the evidence of contraband that they seized, an allegation denied by de Guzman.

-An unnamed survivor and a relative of the Parojinogs said in TV interviews that there was no exchange of gunfire as the police invades and started shooting everyone inside the mayor's house.
-Despite the insistence of the authorities that it is a legitimate operation, a mayor's neighbor said that it was a "massacre".
-One unidentified eyewitness appeared, said that the police thrown a grenade to the Parojinogs' men, but according to Espenido, a grenade exploded as a Parojinog bodyguard tried to toss it at the approaching police officers.
+An unnamed survivor and a relative of the Parojinogs said in TV interviews that there was no exchange of gunfire as the police invaded and shot everyone inside the mayor's house.
+A neighbor of the mayor said that it was a "massacre".
+One unidentified eyewitness appeared, said that the police threw a grenade at the Parojinogs' men.
+According to Espenido, a grenade exploded as a Parojinog bodyguard tried to toss it at the approaching police officers.

-Another eyewitness named 'Joe', via the phone interview on ABS-CBN News, this time at the house of Councilor Ricardo 'Ardot' Parojinog, said that the police planted the explosives at the house while drug paraphernalia planted at his room.
+Another eyewitness named "Joe", via phone interview on ABS-CBN News, said that the police planted the explosives at the house, while drug paraphernalia was planted in his room.

 Reactions

 Senate Minority Leader Franklin Drilon expressed concern over the death of Mayor Parojinog.
-He stressed that the circumstances of the incident are similar to the fate of Albuera, Leyte Mayor Rolando Espinosa, who was killed in November 2016.
-Drilon states that:
+He stressed that the circumstances of the incident are similar to the fate of Albuera, Leyte Mayor Rolando Espinosa, who was killed in November 2016, stating:

 "Why are search warrants, served before dawn as in the cases of Mayor Espinosa and now, Mayor Parojinog, result in the deaths of the persons being searched?
 Both are tagged as drug lords.
 Too much of a coincidence?"

-However, it clearly states that the search warrant could serve anytime.
+However, the warrant clearly states it could be served anytime.

-Senator Panfilo Lacson said that "at least" the Parojinogs were not killed while inside a detention facility.
+Senator Panfilo Lacson said that "at least" the Parojinogs were not killed inside a detention facility.
 Lacson also said that Octavio "Ongkoy" Parojinog Sr., the father of Mayor Parojinog, city councilor Ricardo, and board member Octavio Jr., was the founder of Kuratong Baleleng, an organized crime syndicate based in Mindanao.
-On August 1, de Lima, through the handwritten statement, said that the raid were "massacre" and a "plain and simple extermination" of Duterte's former comrades in vigilantism.
-Senator Antonio Trillanes, a Duterte critic, described the killings as a "rub-out", stating it is another proof of how Duterte's policy flouts human rights, due process and the rule of law and further reinforces the crime cases filed against him.
-Magdalo Party-list Rep. and another Duterte critic, Gary Alejano called the raid "highly suspicious".
+On August 1, de Lima, through the handwritten statement, said that the raid was a "massacre" and a "plain and simple extermination" of Duterte's former comrades in vigilantism.
+Senator Antonio Trillanes, a Duterte critic, described the killings as a "rub-out", stating it is another proof of how Duterte's policy flouts human rights, due process and the rule of law, and further reinforces the criminal cases filed against him.
+Magdalo party-list representative and Duterte critic, Gary Alejano called the raid "highly suspicious".